dorellang/insight/docs/docs/Manual/Adding_new_marker_types.md

 ```

-We now have to add the new type in `MarkerSelector.js` so the new type can be parsed:
+Now we have to add the new type in `MarkerSelector.js` so the new type can be parsed:

 ``` javascript
 function MarkerSelector( layer_params, attr, map, assoc_layer ){